Degree/Training Requirements

 Q. Do I submit a logbook to the ABMGG?

 A. No, logbooks are submitted to your program director at the completion of training.
-While reviewing credentials applications, the ABMGG reserves the right to request individual logbooks for audit so you must keep a copy of your approved cases.
+During credentials review, the ABMGG reserves the right to request individual logbooks for auditing purposes.
+Candidates should maintain a copy of approved logbook cases.

 Q. I am a medical genetics and genomics resident in an ACGME program.
 Do I have to use the ACGME caselog site?